 You had to make your own entertainment when you lived in a town of 2000 people.
-We were such a large group of interchangeable friends in this group that the planning came together quickly.
+We were a large group of interchangeable friends, so the planning came together quickly.
 We sat in Ty’s upstairs apartment, making plans between terrible beers and digressing tales of similar experiences.
 Chris Zimmerman, Ty Dozier, and myself decided to draw up something that looked a little like this.

 I wrote up some bogus incantations that would allow us to “communicate” with the dead on Halloween – the night the veil between the living and the dead is at its thinnest.
 We had a plan, all we needed was some willing participants.
 Over the next few days we shared our plans of conducting a séance at this old and creepy house, much like the one pictured in this article.
-Being Farmer City, we had no trouble rounding up a group of girls who wanted to go drinking and take part in this ritual.
+Being Farmer City, we had no trouble rounding up a group of girls who wanted to go drinking and take part in this “ritual”.
 We shared some back story on the incantations origin, making sure to stress how dire things would be if we deviated from the spell.
-Word spread quickly and before we knew it, we had several people in on it and a group of cute local girls to participate.
+Word spread quickly and before we knew it, we had several people in on it and a group of cute local girls dying to take see this with their own eye.
+Every good prank needs some rubes.
 No one could resist this chance to sink deeper into my beloved Halloween evening.

 1. We had two people stationed at the house – ready for their cues.